-Workplace retirement plans like 401(k)s offer some tax benefits for your retirement savings.
+Workplace retirement plans like 401(k)s offer tax benefits for your retirement savings.
 The tax benefit you receive depends on the type of contributions you make.
-It's important to understand the way your contributions are taxed so you can make informed decisions about what to do with your money.
+It's important to understand the way your distributions are taxed so you can make informed decisions about what to do with your money.

-There are 3 types of contributions a participant can make to a workplace retirement plan: pre-tax (or traditional) contributions, Roth contributions, and after-tax contributions.
+There are 3 types of contributions a participant may be able to make to a workplace retirement plan: pre-tax contributions, Roth contributions, and after-tax contributions.

-- Elective deferrals are pre-tax contributions that are deducted from your salary before taxes are taken out.
+- Pre-tax contributions (sometimes called pre-tax elective deferrals) are deducted from your salary before income taxes are taken out.
 Employer contributions to the plan, such as matching funds and profit sharing, are also pre-tax contributions made to the plan.
-In retirement, withdrawals would be taxed as income.
+In retirement, all withdrawals of pre-tax contributions and the attributable earnings on them would be taxed as ordinary income.

-- Roth contributions are also another form of elective deferrals that are made after taxes have been taken out of your pay.
-When Roth money is withdrawn from a plan in retirement, no taxes or penalties would be due as long as the withdrawals are qualified.
+- Roth contributions are similar, but they are made after taxes have been taken out of your salary.
+When Roth contributions, along with any attributable earnings on them, are withdrawn from a plan in retirement, no taxes or penalties would be due as long as the withdrawals are qualified.1

-- The IRS also allows for after-tax employee contributions to a plan above the annual elective deferral contribution limit—which is $19,000 for 2019 and $19,500 for 2020—though not all employers offer the option to make after-tax contributions.
-In retirement, withdrawals of after-tax contributions would be tax-free, but any earnings on the after-tax contributions would be taxed as income.
+In retirement, withdrawals of after-tax contributions would be tax-free, but any earnings on the after-tax contributions would be taxed as ordinary income.

 Taxes on earnings from after-tax contributions

 After-tax contributions to a 401(k) or other workplace retirement plan get a different tax treatment than their earnings.
 Since you've already paid taxes on the contributions, those withdrawals are tax-free in retirement.
-But the IRS considers the earnings to be pre-tax—so they would be treated as pre-tax and you would owe income tax when you take them out of the account.
+But the IRS considers the earnings to be pre-tax—so they would be treated as pre-tax and you would owe income tax when you withdraw the earnings from the plan.